wilsonmar/wilsonmar.github.io/_posts/2022-02-05-rbac-vs-abac-vs-pbac.md

 {% include l18n.html %}
 {% include _toc.html %}

-If you're working in a large enterprise, you need a way to scale that is also more secure.
+If you're working in a large enterprise, you need a way to scale GRC (Governance, Risk management, and Compliance)requirements is a way that is also more secure.

 Enterprise IAM managers and architects who manage thousands of roles controlling access to hundreds of users using traditional RBAC have a "role explosion" toil.